celery/celery/docs/internals/protocol.rst

     .. versionadded:: 3.0

     A list of subtasks to apply if an error occurs while executing the task.

+* timeouts
+    :`tuple`:

+    .. versionadded:: 3.1

+    Task execution timeouts.
+This is a tuple of hard and soft timeouts.
+    Timeout values are `int` or `float`.

 Example message
 ===============